suvakov/chargraph/README.md

 ## Things to Try
 - Test other large context window models
-- Define 'ground truth' character networks using more sophisticated analysis and use it as benchmark for huge context models
+- Find 'ground truth' character networks using more sophisticated analysis and use it as benchmark for large context models
-- Try it on legal documents (affidavits, indictments, depositions), historical documents and movie/TV show scripts
+- Try it on legal documents (affidavits, indictments), historical documents and movie/TV show scripts

 ## Disclaimer
 This is not an attempt to determine the best method for extracting characters and relationships from books.
 A more effective approach would likely involve processing the text in segments and extracting different types of information in separate steps.
 The goal here is simply to explore the limits of LLMs when given an entire book in a single prompt.